szabgab/perlmaven.com/sites/en/pages/number-guessing-game.md

 After the user types in his guess the computer tells if this was bigger or smaller than the number it generated.

-At this point there is <b>no</b> need to allow the user to guess several times.
+At this point there is **no** need to allow the user to guess several times.
 We will get there in a later episode.
 Of course I won't stop you from reading about the [while loop](/while-loop) in Perl, you can read that and let the user guess several times.